DaveWoodCom/XCGLogger/README.md

 fileLog.info("Have a second instance for special use")
 ```

+You can create alternate log destinations (besides the two built in ones for the console  and a file).
+Your custom log destination must implement the ```XCGLogDestinationProtocol``` protocol.
+Instantiate your object, configure it, and then add it to the ```XCGLogger``` object with ```addLogDestination```.
+Take a look at ```XCGConsoleLogDestination``` and ```XCGFileLogDestination``` for examples.

+Each log destination can have its own log level.
+Setting the log level on the log object itself will pass that level to each destination.
+Then set the destinations that need to be different.

+###To Do
+- Access NSDateFormatters in a thread safe manner
+- Add examples of some advanced use cases
+- Add additional log destination types

 ###More

 If you find this library helpful, you'll definitely find these other tools helpful: